ProCode-Software/proicons/CONTRIBUTING.md

     "Icon Name": {
         "description": "Icon description",
         "category": "Icon category",
-        "icon": "Paste your icon's escaped SVG code" },
+        "icon": "Paste your icon's escaped SVG code", },
     // ...other icons
 }
 ```

 #### Building the icon set

-Run `bun run icons:build` in the `proicons` folder to create PNG and SVG files from your icons in `proicons/icons` and add them to `icons.json` and `icons.lock.json`
+Run `pnpm run icons:build` in the `proicons` folder to create PNG and SVG files from your icons in `proicons/icons` and add them to `icons.json` and `icons.lock.json`

 ### Testing packages